pmongeon/CAIS2026/content/program.md

   image: ""
 ---

-The full conference proceedings will be available on the CAIS Proceedings website ahead of the conference.
+The full conference proceedings are available on <a href="https://journals.library.ualberta.ca/ojs.cais-acsi.ca/index.php/cais-asci/issue/view/67">Proceedings of the Annual Conference of CAIS</a>.

 ## Conference Program